-Children are eligible to a attend a free, NYC Universal Pre-K program the year they turn 4.
+Children are eligible to attend a free, NYC Universal Pre-K program the year they turn 4.

-Children born in 2019 are eligible for free Universal Pre-K in September 2023.
+Children born in 2020 are eligible for free Universal Pre-K in NYC for September 2024.

 Get updates about admissions from the NYC Department of Education

 Families can sign up to get information about key dates and events from the Office of Enrollment.
 Sign up for Enrollment Updates.

 In NYC, priority for seat offers is given to zoned children who have a brother or sister already enrolled at our school.
 Next, seats are offered to zoned children.
 At PS 58, we usually offer most of our Pre-K seats to siblings of current students.
 We also participate in a Diversity in Admissions program, please see the section below.